duparq/hwa/README.md

 HardWare Advanced
 =================

 HWA stands for HardWare Advanced.
-HWA is a set of C definitions designed for bare metal programming with a pleasant style.
+It is essentially a set of C definitions designed for bare metal programming with a pleasant style.

 To give you an idea, the following code blinks a LED connected to an STM32F103RBT6 using Systick interrupts and sleeping mode: